ai3DVision/DNGR/README.md

 # DNGR : Deep Neural Networks for Graph Representations

-*This is a python implementation of DNGR model using TensorFlow*
+*This is a python implementation of DNGR model using Keras*

 The DNGR model uses the following steps to compute node embeddings for a given graph